 Developing communication and mutual understanding

 For a number of years Scottish Land & Estates has been involved in promoting better communication and mutual understanding between land managers and those who use the countryside recreationally.
 One example of this work is our active assistance in Scottish Natural Heritage's development of the Heading for the Scottish Hills webservice.
 Other contributors to this project include the Mountaineering Council for Scotland and the Association of Deer Management Groups.
-View the Heading for the Scottish Hills webservice pilot here.
+View the Heading for the Scottish Hills webservice here.

 Working with the Government to ensure public good benefits from outdoor access are properly recognised and funded